-Student Advocacy Center was founded in 1975 by community members concerned about systemic racism in schools and the systemic reasons Black students were disciplined more harshly than their white peers.
+Student Advocacy Center was founded in 1975 by a multi-racial group of community members concerned about systemic racism in schools and the systemic reasons Black students were disciplined more harshly than their white peers.
 The treatment of Black students, expectations, resources, and much more, were deeply concerning.
 These concerns remain today.

 We want to be crystal clear in our strong convictions and in that spirit, share a few key excerpts from our Personnel Policy.